How to Stock a Healthy Pantry in 2021

 Moving down the line, the next area is where I keep my cereals, granolas, grains and baking goods.

-- Gluten-Free Pasta: When it comes to pasta, I always buy gluten-free varieties.
+- Pasta: When it comes to pasta, I always buy gluten-free varieties.
 It took some trial and error to find the best ones, but the brands that I use the most are Jovial’s Brown Rice Pastas, Banza Chickpea Pastas, Ancient Harvest Quinoa Pastas and Explore Cuisine’s Black Bean and Lentil Pastas.
 I swear the texture is as lovely as any white pasta variety (and way better than overly dense whole wheat pasta), but you’re getting so much more nutrition.

 - Granola: Purely Elizabeth is my absolutely fave; their Chocolate Sea Salt will change your life, and I love her grain-free and probiotic granolas, too.